Additional Advising & Registering Information

 Seek Additional Area of Study Advising, as Needed

-After you attend New Riverbat Orientation and before you register for classes, you are encouraged to visit with an Area of Study advisor.
-The Area of Study advisor can review your transcripts and assist you with planning your courses.
+After you attend New Riverbat Orientation and before you register for classes, you are encouraged to visit with an Area of Study Academic Guidance Team member.
+The Area of Study Academic Guidance Team member can review your transcripts and assist you with planning your courses.

 - International students must meet with an advisor every semester before registering for classes.